kumahq/kuma-website/app/_src/networking/meshservice.md

     enabled: Disabled # or Everywhere, ReachableBackends, Exclusive
 ```

-Remember that the biggest change with `MeshService` is that traffic is no longer
+The biggest change with `MeshService` is that traffic is no longer
-load-balancing between all zones.
+load-balanced between all zones.
 Traffic sent to a `MeshService` is only ever
 sent to a single zone.

-You may be using `kuma.io/service` to split traffic across zones.
-Part of
-migrating is deciding for every `kuma.io/service`, whether traffic should be
-limited to one zone, so using a `MeshService`, or load-balancing, which
-means using `MeshMultiZoneService`.
+The goal of migration is to stop using `kuma.io/service` entirely and instead
+use `MeshService` resources as destinations and as `targetRef` in policies
+and `backendRef` in routes.

 After enabling `MeshServices`, the control plane generates additional resources.
 There are a few ways to manage this.

+### Options

-### `Everywhere`
+#### `Everywhere`

 This enables `MeshService` resource generation everywhere.
+Both `kuma.io/service` and `MeshService` are used to generate clusters.
-This means twice as
-many Envoy Clusters and ClusterLoadAssignments.
+So this options means twice as many Envoy Clusters and ClusterLoadAssignments.
 That in turn means potentially
-hitting the resource limits of the control plane, before reachable backends
+hitting the resource limits of the control plane and memory usage in the
+dataplane, before reachable backends
 would otherwise be necessary.
 Therefore, consider trying `ReachableBackends` as
 described below.

-### `ReachableBackends`
+#### `ReachableBackends`

 This enables automatic generation of the Kuma `MeshServices` resource but
 does not include the corresponding resources for every data plane proxy.
 The intention is for users to explicitly and gradually introduce
 relevant `MeshServices` via `reachableBackends`.

-### `Exclusive`
+#### `Exclusive`

 This is the end goal of the migration.
 Destinations in the mesh are managed
 solely with `MeshService` resources and no longer via `kuma.io/service` tags and
 `Dataplane` inbounds.

+### Steps

+1. Decide whether you want to set `enabled: Everywhere` or whether you
+   enable `MeshService` consumer by consumer with `enabled: ReachableBackends`.
+1. For every usage of a `kuma.io/service`, decide how it should be consumed:
+- as `MeshService`: only ever from one single zone
+  - these are created automatically
+- as `MeshMultiZoneService`: combined with all "same" services in other zones
+  - these have to be created manually
+1. Update your MeshHTTPRoutes/MeshTCPRoutes to refer to
+   `MeshService`/`MeshMultiZoneService` directly.
+  - this is required
+1. Set `enabled: Exclusive` to stop receiving configuration based on
+   `kuma.io/service`.
+1. Update `targetRef.kind: MeshService` references to use the real name of the
+   `MeshService` as opposed to the `kuma.io/service`.
+  - this is not strictly required